SciBorgs/SciGuides/projects/BasicArmBot.md

 Note that the constants themselves will not change in code, only for the simulation.
 Be sure to note down what values worked and update your constants with those correctly tuned values!

-For guidance on tuning your arm control, consult the [WPILIB docs](https://docs.wpilib.org/en/stable/docs/software/advanced-controls/introduction/tuning-vertical-arm.html).
+For guidance on tuning your arm control, consult the [WPILib docs](https://docs.wpilib.org/en/stable/docs/software/advanced-controls/introduction/tuning-vertical-arm.html).

 ## Continuance